oslabs-beta/Dockasaurus-RX/README.md

 ## Under the hood

-The Dockasaurus RX Docker Desktop extension is a frontend **React** application built with the MUI Component Library and leverages the following additonal technologies to benefit users:
+The Dockasaurus RX Docker Desktop extension is a frontend **React** application built with the MUI Component Library and leverages the following additional technologies to benefit users:

 -  **Prometheus** establishes a robust data pipeline for gathering and storing Docker Engine metrics, ensuring accuracy and space efficiency.
 DRX's Optimization Suggestions rule-based algorithms are written with data scraped by Prometheus.
 -  **Grafana** seamlessly extracts and visualizes Docker container metrics to provide the frontend with interactive charts and graphs for comprehensive container performance monitoring.